kogics/kogics.github.io/_pages/kojo/about.md

 If you are curious to see what you can do with Kojo, check out the [Kojo Code Exchange](https://codex.kogics.net/), where students and teachers from around the world share their Kojo creations.

 To enable all of the above, Kojo provides a combination of three compelling features that make it a very effective learning environment:
-* A strong yet beginner-friendly programming language named Scala (which has great support for all the essential ideas in computing and coding – via structured, functional, object-oriented, and concurrent programming).
+* An academically (and industrially) strong yet beginner-friendly programming language named [Scala](https://scala-lang.org/) (which has great support for all the essential ideas in computing and coding – via structured, functional, object-oriented, and concurrent programming).
 * A powerful and easy-to-use App (with modern features like syntax-highlighting, code-completion, interactive-program-manipulation, breakpoints, data inspection, tracing, history, etc.)
 * Rich areas for programming and creation (with real-world connects) – Turtle Graphics, Picture Graphics, Animations, [Gaming](https://github.com/litan/kojo-gaming), [Music](https://github.com/litan/kojo-music), [AI](https://github.com/litan/kojo-ai-3), and [Robotics](https://github.com/litan/kojo-arduino), with good starter learning material.